petebarbosa/petebarbosa/README.md

   ### Hello!
 Please, call me Pete!

-  I'm a fullstack developer who formally began my adventures in April 2021 after completing [Le Wagon's](https://github.com/lewagon) bootcamp — mostly Ruby on Rails.
-Four years later I'm also deep into Node.js/Express, React/TypeScript, Terraform, and building AI automation systems with n8n and Claude on AWS Bedrock.
-Got a Bachelor's in Software Engineering along the way.
+  I'm a fullstack developer who formally began my adventures in April 2021 after completing [Le Wagon's](https://github.com/lewagon) bootcamp with Ruby on Rails.
+Five years later I'm also deep into Node.js/Express, React/TypeScript, Terraform, and building AI automation systems with n8n and Claude on AWS Bedrock.
+On going Bachelor's in Software Engineering along the way.
 Before all of this I was writing Python scripts to auto-click games, so in hindsight it was always going to end up here.

   ദദി( • ᴗ - ) ✧